pmilet/playback/README.md

 ###  How to record and playback Api requests

-Once your Asp.NetCore Api is configured for playback ( see quick start section or sample in github repo ) you can start recording and replaying Api requests
+Once your Asp.NetCore Api is configured for playback ( see quick start section or sample in github repo ) you can start recording Api requests by setting the X-Playback-Mode header to Record.

-When the X-Playback-Mode request header is set to Record the request will be saved.

 ```javascript
 curl -X GET --header 'Accept: text/plain' --header 'X-Playback-Mode: Record' 'http://apigatewaysample.azurewebsites.net/api/Hello/hello'